 Or maybe you’re a recruitment firm, and your Pipeline looks like this:

 Phone Interview → First In-Person Interview → Second In-Person Interview → Reference Check → Offer Letter

 Once you create your pipeline stages, you’ll move business opportunities through each stage, and end the opportunity's journey by moving it to a won, lost or abandoned state.
 Check out the GIF below to see this in action:

 Let's understand won, lost or abandoned in more detail.

 Won - You are successfully concluding this sale or business deal.
-You can turn the associated person and company records into Current Customers.
+You can turn the associated person into the Contact Type of your choosing.
 You can add notes that might be helpful in the handoff to the Customer Success team who will onboard this customer.
 You can change the Close Date to today, which is important to help keep your reporting accurate.

 Lost - You will not conclude this sale or business deal.
 Maybe this is your decision (i.e. Customer is not the right fit) or maybe this is the customer's decision (i.e. they went with a competitor or didn't have the budget for your service).
 You'll choose a Loss Reason to indicate why you didn't complete the business deal, which is sent to your reporting to help understand why deals are often lost.
 You can change the close date to today, which helps keep your reporting accurate.